jojozhuang/jojozhuang.github.io/_posts/2016-09-12-use-mysql-container-for-jsp-application.md

 ```
 The source files are located in ~/Portfolio/GameStoreMysql/GameStoreMysql.

 Launch your eclipse, set workspace to ~/Portfolio/.
 File->Open Projects from File System..., set path to ~/Portfolio/GameStoreMysql/GameStoreMysql.
 The project is imported to eclipse.
 ![MIME Type](/public/pics/2016-09-12/jspproject.png)
+Now, add Tomcat server to eclipse.
 Window->Show View->Server, click the link to add new server.
 ![MIME Type](/public/pics/2016-09-12/eclipseserver.png)
 Select Tomcat 9.0.